-Just as you should not expect all your employees to be social media advocates, you also need recognize and be okay with employees not sharing everything you give them.
+Just as you should not expect all your employees to be social media advocates, you also need to recognize and be okay with employees not sharing everything you give them.
 Even your most engaged employee advocates are not going to want to share everything on every social network.
-Employees are sharing company information with their business colleagues, friends, industry contacts and other connections.
+Employees are sharing company information with their business colleagues, friends, industry contacts, and other connections.
 They will share what is most important in their opinion and the information that benefits their audience the most.

 MYTH #3: Employees want a complex social media dashboard.

 There... we said it.
 Whew, the sky is still blue and the sun is still in the sky.
 Employees typically do not want any more work than they already have.
-Social media dashboards are powerful tools that can help combine social media activities like publishing, monitoring and analysis into one powerful tool.
-That said, it is rare when the rank and file employee will do this for their own social media presence.
-There is no reason for them to have to monitor their personal profiles like you would as a social media professional.
-Asking your employees to utilize powerful, yet complex dashboards only makes your work as the social media/marketing manager harder.
+Social media dashboards are powerful tools that can help combine social media activities like publishing, monitoring, and analysis into one powerful tool.
+That said, it is rare when rank and file employees will do this for their own social media presence.
+There is no reason for them to have to monitor their personal profiles as you would as a social media professional.
+Asking your employees to utilize powerfully, yet complex dashboards only makes your work as the social media/marketing manager harder.
 This adds complexity to a job that really is a voluntary effort on their behalf.
 On the other hand, you become a help desk for people who point to you as the reason why they have to use the dashboard.

 There are exceptions.
-Employees that do use social media dashboards are pretty savvy and tend to see the value social media as part of their job (even though it is not).
+Employees that do use social media dashboards are pretty savvy and tend to see the value of social media as part of their job (even though it is not).
 Social media professionals really need dashboards as part of their role.
 For the rest, not so much.
 The more complexity you throw at employees on the social media front, the less likely they are to unitize any of it.

 When you think about social media for employee advocacy, simplicity is best.
 At GaggleAMP, we see this all the time with the companies we talk to and serve.
 The companies that keep it simple for their employees, see the greatest participation and gains.
 That is why the employee view of our solution is based on a simple binary proposition... "share or no thanks".
 When it comes to voluntary participation in anything, complexity kills.

 Imagine a world in which the company regularly Tweets and magically all employees Retweet it.
-While this sounds great, this myth guides is propagated by a point of view that is not based in reality.
+While this sounds great, this myth guide is propagated by a point of view that is not based in reality.
 Let's peel back the onion on the 4th myth of employee social media advocacy.

 MYTH #4: Employees just Tweet and share what the company already is doing.

-This is thankfully, a less common view that we hear, but still exists out there, “We have a Twitter account, employees can just Retweet us when we Tweet.”
+This is thankful, a less common view that we hear, but still exists out there, “We have a Twitter account, employees can just Retweet us when we Tweet.”
 Let’s examine this… you want them to watch Twitter all day long for your company Tweets or mass Retweet at the end of the day by looking at your corporate Twitter page.
 Let’s remember this.
 Your fellow employees have day jobs which are very different from yours.
 As with the other myths, this one is based on an assumption that employees are both as active and as social media savvy as you are.
 So, if you want them to help out, make it easy for them.
 When you assume that they will sit on Twitter looking for what the company has posted, you set yourself (and your company) up for major disappointment.
 Ask any number of random employees what the last Tweet your company made was.
 The answer makes my point nicely.

 When you make it easy for employees to share great content the benefits are two-fold... corporate content is amplified through employee social accounts AND the employees see increased social influence.
 We spoke to a GaggleAMP customer last week about this very issue.
-Their social media manager was commenting on the impact that the company saw in terms of increase in reach, leads and social interactions.
+Their social media manager was commenting on the impact that the company saw in terms of an increase in reach, leads, and social interactions.
 However, the thing that surprised him the most was the comments he got from his employees.
 They were thanking him for sharing the company content as it was transforming the relationships the employees had with their own social media followers and contacts.

 MYTH #5: All Employees are great social media communicators